Off the beaten track,

 2:00PM Meet up with guide

-Meeting point: 7-11 at Jiufen Old Street entrance
+Meeting point: 7-Eleven at Jiufen Old Street entrance

-Our guides are recognized with a paper fan saying "Like It Formosa"!
+Our guide is recognized with a green and white paper fan saying "Like It Formosa".

 1. Fushan Temple